-- Resolution: the default resolution of a VNC session is 800x600.
-Press <Space> to change to 1024x768. - Shared Session and Keyboard and Mouse Ignored: these parameters allow several VNC terminals to share the same graphical display. - Local Mouse Cursor: if 'yes', the local mouse cursor location is indicated by a little square pointer (2x2 pixels).
-This could be useful when the local mouse cursor location is different from the VNC cursor location (for example when the Unix/Linux box or the network are overloaded). - Emulate a 3-button Mouse: if 'yes', the mouse middle button is emulated by clicking both left and right buttons. - Mouse Accelerator: if 'yes', the AX3000 speeds up the mouse cursor.
+- Bits per pixel (available only on AX3000 models 75/75E): press <space> to select the number of colors.
+Two possible values: 8 (256 colors) and 16 (65536 colors). - Shared Session and Keyboard and Mouse Ignored: these parameters allow several VNC terminals to share the same graphical display (i.e. the same server frame buffer). - Local Mouse Cursor: if 'yes', the local mouse cursor location is indicated by a little square pointer (2x2 pixels).
+This can be useful when the local mouse cursor location is different from the VNC cursor location (for example when the Unix/Linux box or the network are overloaded). - Emulate a 3-button Mouse: if 'yes', the mouse middle button is emulated by clicking both left and right buttons. - Mouse Accelerator: if 'yes', the AX3000 speeds up the mouse cursor.